BrunaRihl/ZodiacPairs-Memory-Game/README.md

 ### Media

+PowerPoint: Utilized to create the design for my game project.

 [Canva](https://www.canva.com/): used to create the custom design of the memory card game.

-[Favicon.io](https://favicon.io/favicon-converter/): Utilized to convert the star image from the logo into a favicon.
+[Favicon.io](https://favicon.io/favicon-converter/): utilized to convert the star image from the logo into a favicon.

+[Adobe Express](https://www.adobe.com/br/express/feature/image/resize): utilized for image manipulation and resizing.

+Paint: used to edit the images.

-[Logo](https://logo.shapefactory.co/?a=3EBDF8&b=7661C5): Utilized to create the logo.
+[logo](https://logo.shapefactory.co/?a=3EBDF8&b=7661C5): utilized to create the logo.

-[Coolors](https://coolors.co/f08080-f4978e-f8ad9d-fbc4ab-ffdab9): Utilized to create the color palette.
+[Coolors](https://coolors.co/f08080-f4978e-f8ad9d-fbc4ab-ffdab9): utilized to create the color palette.

 [Unsplash](https://unsplash.com/) and [Freepik](https://br.freepik.com/): used to source images for the game website.

+[Am I Responsive?](https://ui.dev/amiresponsive) and [Morckup Generator](https://techsini.com/multi-mockup/index.php): utilized to view the website's appearance and responsiveness across a range of devices.

 ### Acknowledgments